 More information is provided about these quality dimensions in the following sections.

 (The degree to which statistical outputs meet users’ needs.)

-Our statistics Health state life expectancies (HLE) output has two components, each of which has different population coverage:
+Our health state life expectancies output has two components, each of which has a different population coverage.
+The two components are:

 Figures are not calculated for City of London or Isles of Scilly because the numbers of deaths are too small to produce statistically robust estimates.